Indiana vs. Western Kentucky NCAA Football Odds, Plays and Insights | September 25, 2021

 Western Kentucky Stats and Trends

-- This season the Hilltoppers have two turnovers, three fewer than the Hoosiers have takeaways (5).
+- The Hilltoppers have turned the ball over two times, three fewer times than the Hoosiers have forced turnovers (5).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.